COVID-19 Impacts to the Toronto Public Library

-- Bookmobile service and Home Library Service resumes with limited contactless service.
+- Bookmobile service and Home Library Service are available with limited contactless service.
 What’s changed?
 Our bookmobiles are offering holds pick-up service and accepting returns; onboard service is not available at this time.
-Home Library Service resumes in a phased approach, beginning with deliveries to private homes.
+Home Library Service has resumed to customers where contactless deliveries can be made safely.